vogelito/glacierprotocol/_docs/overview.md

 Furthermore,Bitcoin still operates in a political and legal grey zone, which increases these political risks.

-Some online wallet services have insurance to cover losses, although that insurance doesn't protect against all of these scenarios, and often has limits on the amount insured.
+Some 3rd party services have insurance to cover losses, although that insurance doesn't protect against all of these scenarios, and often has limits on the amount insured.